srobledo2021/Robotica_Movil_2324_Blog/README.md

     return x_rel and y_rel
 ```

-Now our code will work like this:
+Now the first part of our 'while' loop in the code, will work like this:
 ```python3
     #get image
     image=HAL.getImage()